BLM to finalize rule allowing federal leases targeted at protection of natural areas

 Pledge to repeal

-Wyoming Sen. John Barrasso, the top Republican on the Senate Energy and Natural Resources Committee, promised he and Hoeven would challenge the rule with a resolution under the Congressional Review Act.
+Wyoming Sen. John Barrasso, the top Republican on the Senate Energy and Natural Resources Committee, promised he and North Dakota’s senior Republican senator would challenge the rule with a resolution under the Congressional Review Act.
 The law allows lawmakers to try to repeal executive branch rulemaking.

-“Congress has mandated that taxpayer-owned lands be available for grazing, energy production, recreation and other uses, which is particularly important in North Dakota and other western states that depend on access to federal lands,” Hoeven said in a statement.
-“The Biden administration’s public lands rule would lock away federal lands in direct conflict with the longstanding multiple use law, which is why Senator Barrasso and I will introduce legislation to stop this onerous rule.”
+“The people of Wyoming depend on access to public lands for their livelihoods — including energy and mineral production, grazing, and recreation,” Barrasso said in a statement “With this rule, President Biden is allowing federal bureaucrats to destroy our way of life.
+Senator John Hoeven and I will introduce a Congressional Review Act resolution to repeal this outrageous rule.”

 The closely divided U.S. Senate has approved Congressional Review Act resolutions on environmental and agricultural issues in which rural-state Democrats or those in tough reelection races, such as centrist West Virginian Joe Manchin III, Ohio’s Sherrod Brown or Jon Tester of Montana, align with Republicans.